ArantzazuSanAgustin/MemoRehab/README.md

 The file contains two data pulls:
     1. The means of the hit-items of 25 trials for each participant.
     2. The proportion compared to the baseline time (PRE) of the means of the hit-items of the 25 trials for each participant.
-Data in the pull nº2 was statistically analyzed for the article results.
+Data in the pull nº2 was statistically analysed for the article results.